How to Self Check for Breast Cancer at Home

 A self-check for breast cancer a day…

 Keeps you healthy, wise and prepared – especially when it comes to breast cancer.

-The reality of cancers is an undeniable one – it’s a harsh truth we are all affected by with people close to us.
-It seems inconceivable that we should also fall prey to it.
+The reality of breast cancer is an undeniable one – it’s a harsh truth we are all affected by with people close to us.
+It seems inconceivable that we should also fall prey to cancer.
 However, we cannot afford to live in a bubble.
-Our concern should be prevention and timely diagnosis for breast cancer.
+Our concern should be the prevention and timely diagnosis of breast cancer.

 Being physically active isn’t just to look good – your body is its optimum health when your weight is kept in check, being neither too high nor too low.
 Each one of us will have a separate weight calculated according to our height and our individual physiologies.
 It’s important to get medical or professional advice if you need to either lose or put on weight.
 This extends to eating well – a decent amount of vegetable and fruit intake, and reasonable consumption of alcohol.
 Avoid smoking, and if you are planning to have a child, opt for breastfeeding as it lowers the risk of breast cancer.

 How to do a breast cancer self-exam at home

 The main, most important and simplest thing to do is to learn how to self-examine for breast cancer.